gamedevboy/tscript/README.md

 ## USING MUTI-FILES

-In the script files, you can use `#import "..."` to include other files.
+In the script files, you can use `#import "<relative path to this file>"` to include other files.

 > ALL FILES IMPORTED SHARE THE SAME SCRIPT CONTEXT

-## CONTRIBUTE GUID
+## CONTRIBUTE GUIDE

 Any one with any kind of contributions are welcomed, so please help to impove this project.